Camonophy/dmenuXgit/README.md

 # dmenuXgit
 ## Features

-- Manage your Git projects from anywhere from your desktop
+- Manage your Git projects from anywhere on your desktop
 - No command memorizing required
 - Easy accessible for new Git users
 - Accelerates simple Git workflows due to the simplicity of dmenu